AresMUSH/aresmush/game/plugins/scenes/help/en/creating.md

 # Creating and Joining a Scene

-When you start a scene, it takes you to a new room exclusively for that scene.
+When you start a scene, you can request a temporary room or

 `scene/start <title>[=<private/public>]` - Starts a scene.
 `scene/stop [<#>]` - Stops a scene and recycles the room.